 If you want us to ground-survey the wetland on your property, we will need to come onto your land.
 This will be at your invitation - and again, at no cost to you.
 However, you can employ your own ecologist to do the ground survey, but it will be at your own cost.

-Importantly, a wetland is not an immediate ‘stop signal’ – it’s the gateway to a planning process that will need to be worked through.
+It is important to remember that a wetland is not an immediate ‘stop signal’ – it’s the gateway to a planning process that will need to be worked through.

 In all situations, if you have any questions or concerns, contact us – we are here to answer your questions and to help you to navigate the process.

-The following are potential sources of funding
+The following are potential sources of funding:

-- District councils and Department of Conservation (DoC) – both can register covenants, and some district councils have grants available.
+- District councils and Department of Conservation (DOC) – both can register covenants, and some district councils have grants available.
 Contact your local council for information.